Everybody loves twins.

 - Fertility Drugs: The use of fertility drugs to induce ovulation.
 This can result in more than one egg released from the ovaries leading to their fertilisation.

-- Assisted Reproduction/In-vitro fertilisation (IVF).: This results in multiple pregnancy when more than one egg is transferred to the womb.
+- Assisted Reproduction/In-vitro fertilisation (IVF).: This results in multiple pregnancy when more than one embryo is transferred to the womb.

 - Maternal Age: Women above 35 are more likely to give birth to twins.
 This happens because women of this age often release more than one egg in a single menstrual cycle.